Travelogue Feature Article Example- Tour To Japan

 Day 2: Discovering Tokyo’s Cultural Treasures

-My second day in Tokyo was dedicated to immersing myself in the city's rich cultural heritage.
-I began by visiting the majestic Senso-ji Temple in Asakusa, where the scent of incense filled the air and worshippers prayed for good fortune.
-Next, I wandered through the tranquil gardens of the Meiji Shrine, surrounded by towering cedar trees and peaceful serenity.
+My second day in Tokyo was dedicated to immersing myself in the city’s rich cultural heritage.
+I began by visiting the majestic Senso-ji Temple in Asakusa, where the scent of incense filled the air, and worshippers prayed for good fortune.
+Next, I wandered through the tranquil gardens of the Meiji Shrine, surrounded by towering cedar trees and a sense of peaceful serenity.
 In the evening, I indulged in a traditional izakaya dinner, savoring grilled skewers and sake in a cozy atmosphere reminiscent of old Japan.

 Day 3: Exploring Modern Marvels